 San Marco

-Best for: first-time visitors, short stays, and travelers who want Venice's landmarks on foot
+Best for: first-time visitors, luxury stays, short breaks, couples, and travelers who want Venice's landmarks on foot

 Pros